-- Intermittent block characterized by P waves that originate in the sinus node but are not all conducted to the ventricles. - a.
-The P-P is reg. as in all AV blocks, but only every 2nd, 3rd, or 4th P wave conducts to the ventricles resulting in a QRS. - b.
-Fixed PRI before each QRS present that is more likely to be normal. - c.
-Seeing two or more P waves in a row without a QRS complex makes Mobitz II more likely (though doesn't rule out Mobitz I) look at PRI - (1) Variable PRI with Irregular R-R: Mobitz I - (2) Fixed PRI: Mobitz II - 2.
-The site of the block is in the Bundle of HIS or bundle branches so the QRS complexes may be narrow (if block is in the bundle of HIS) or wide (if block is in the bundle branches).
+- 1. Intermittent block characterized by P waves that originate in the sinus node but are not all conducted to the ventricles. - a.
+The P-P is reg. as in all AV blocks, but conduction to the ventricles is intermittent resulting in a regular or irregular R-R depending on the number of blocked impulses.

+b.
+Fixed PRI before each QRS that is present

+- c.
+Seeing two or more P waves between QRS complexes should trigger an analysis of 2nd or 3rd degree ABV look at PRI and regularity of the R-R. See graphic decision tree at end of handout: - (1) Variable PRI with Irregular R-R: 2nd degree Mobitz I - (2) Fixed PRI and regular or irregular R-R::2nd degree Mobitz II - (3) Variable PRI with regular R-R: 3rd degree AVB - 2.
+QRS complexes may be narrow (if block is in the bundle of HIS) or wide (if block is in the bundle branches).